 Enter the git surgeon.
 A git surgeon can remove such problematic commits and get the commit history back in shape.

-This surgical procedure can happen one of three ways:
+This surgical procedure can happen one of four ways:

 Git-Commit-Ectomy the Easy Way: Single Branch